nahilmemon/neighborhood-map/README.md

     - Underlining the text in buttons, text input boxes, and select dropdowns upon hover/focus.
     - Changing the stroke thickness of  buttons, text input boxes, and select dropdowns upon hover/focus.
   * Ensuring that all content-related images come with suitable alternate text which properly describes the contents of these images.
-  * Ensuring that all content-related inline SVGs come with suitable titles which properly describe the contents of these SVGs.
   * Ensuring that all headings are detailed so that their purpose can be easily when headings are used as stand alone landmarks on a page by screen readers.
   * Ensuring that all links have a descriptive text or label so that their purpose can be easily when links are used as stand alone landmarks on a page by screen readers.
   * Using semantic elements wherever appropriate.